HiDeoo/starlight-blog/docs/src/content/docs/configuration.md

 **Type:** `boolean`
 **Default:** `false`

-Whether to show a automatically calculated reading time for each blog post.
+Whether to show an automatically calculated reading time for each blog post.
 The automatically calculated reading time can be overridden by setting the [`readingTime` frontmatter](/guides/frontmatter#readingtime).

 ### `authors`